labartist/juke-bot/README.md

 ## Personal Discord Music Bot (and other functionalities)

 ### Usage
+Requires:
-Requires: config file (json) schema (more data can be added - such as youtube/blizzard api):
+- config file (json) schema (more data can be added - such as youtube/blizzard api):
+- To install packages simply `npm install` with package-lock.json)
 ```JavaScript
 {
   "token",